auino/php-telegram-bot-library/README.md

  3. `"waiting_for_input"` state, accepting any input from the user, hence registering the message to a local file and entering back to the `"in_chat"` state

 Check [sample/writetodev.php](https://github.com/auino/php-telegram-bot-library/blob/master/sample/writetodev.php) file for the commented source code.

+#### Inline Bot ####

+This is a simple bot supporting inline mode.

+TODO (Add description)

+Check [sample/inline.php](https://github.com/auino/php-telegram-bot-library/blob/master/sample/inline.php) file for the commented source code.

+Acknowledgements: Thanks Daniele for your support and study of Telegram inline mode.

 ### Contacts ###